direct-phonology/dphon/README.md

 pull requests can be made against `main`.
 ## code documentation
-code documentation is [available on github pages](https://direct-phonology.github.io/dphon) and is automatically generated with `pdoc3` on pushes to `main`.
+code documentation is [available on github pages](https://direct-phonology.github.io/dphon) and is generated with `pdoc3`.

-to build documentation locally:
+to build the docs:
 ```sh
 $ pdoc --html --output-dir docs dphon
 ```